SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 API formats must not declare `additionalProperties` to be false, as this prevents objects being extended in the future.

-Note that this guideline concentrates on default extensibility and does not exclude the use of `additionalProperties` with a schema as a value, which might be appropriate in some circumstances, e.g. see [???](#216).
+Note that this guideline concentrates on default extensibility and does not exclude the use of `additionalProperties` with a schema as a value, which might be appropriate in some circumstances.

 ### Use Open-Ended List of Values (`x-extensible-enum`) Instead of Enumerations